Extensions of Daubechies' theorem: Reinhardt domains, Hagedorn wavepackets and mixed-state localization operators: Mixed-state localization operators

 Out of these examples, only the pure Hermite states \(\phi_n\otimes \phi_n\) are polyradial trace class operators.
 Note however that there are polyradial trace class operators that are not pure.
-The authors of \cite{Thermal} characterized the Gaussians that produce a positive trace class operator.
-In particular, if \(J\) denotes the \(2d\times 2d\)-matrix \( \) and \(M\) is a positive, symmetric \(2n\times 2n\)-matrix, then the Weyl transform of the Gaussian is a positive trace class operator if and only if is positive semidefinite \cite[Prop.
+An immediate example is of course given by finite linear combinations \(\sum_{|n|=0}^N \lambda_n\phi_n\otimes\phi_n\), but infinite rank examples also exist.
+For instance, in \cite{Thermal} the Gaussians that produce positive trace class operators were characterized.
+If \(J\) denotes the \(2d\times 2d\)-matrix \( \) and \(M\) is a positive, symmetric \(2n\times 2n\)-matrix, then the Weyl transform of the Gaussian is a positive trace class operator if and only if \(M+\frac{i}{4\pi}J\) is positive semidefinite \cite[Prop.
 21]{Thermal}.
-Clearly, these operators are only polyradial if \(M\) is diagonal and if the diagonal entries corresponding to \(x_i\) and \(\omega_i\) agree.
+Clearly, these operators are only polyradial if \(M\) is diagonal and the diagonal entries corresponding to \(x_i\) and \(\omega_i\) agree.
 In one dimension, these operators are called \textit{thermal states,} and they are known to be mixed states.
 In particular, given an energy \(E>0\), the matrix gives a Gaussian whose Weyl transform factors as and is thus not a pure state.

-Now we come to the two main results of this section.
-Given a polyradial mask \(F\) and a polyradial trace class operator \(S\), the eigenfunctions of the mixed-state localization operator \(F\star S\) are given by a Daubechies-type theorem.
+We are now ready for the two main results of this section.
+Given a polyradial mask \(F\) and a polyradial operator \(S\), the eigenfunctions of the mixed-state localization operator \(F\star S\) are given by a Daubechies-type theorem.

-\begin{prop}[Daubechies' theorem for polyradial operators] Let \(S \) be a polyradial trace class operator on \(L^2(\R^d)\), and \(F\in EFG(\R^{2d})\) be a polyradial mask.
-Then the eigenfunctions of the mixed-state localization operator \(F\star S\) are the product Hermite functions \(\{\phi_n\}_{n\in\N_0^d}\).
-The \(n\)-th eigenvalue is \end{prop} \begin{proof} With Proposition \ref{OperatorOrth} in mind, all we need to prove is that the integral of the Cohen's class is \(0\) with respect to \(F(z)\;dz\).
-Note first that since \(S\) is polyradial, we have \(\mathcal{F}_W(\check{S})(z)=\mathcal{F}_W(S)(z)\), which follows from the definition, as well as the identity \(P\pi (z) P=\pi (-z)\).
+\begin{prop}[Daubechies' theorem for polyradial operators] Let \(S \) be a polyradial operator on \(L^2(\R^d)\), and \(F\) be a polyradial mask such that the mixed-state localization operator \(F\star S\) is compact.
+Then the eigenfunctions of \(F\star S\) are the product Hermite functions \(\{\phi_n\}_{n\in\N_0^d}\).
+The \(n\)-th eigenvalue is \end{prop} \begin{proof} With Proposition \ref{OperatorOrth} in mind, all we need to prove is the orthogonality condition~\eqref{QDbl2}.
+Since \(S\) is polyradial, we have \(\mathcal{F}_W(\check{S})(z)=\mathcal{F}_W(S)(z)\), which follows from the definition, as well as the identity \(P\pi (z) P=\pi (-z)\).
 Thus we also have \(a_S=a_{\check{S}}\).
 The integral now becomes where we used Fubini's theorem in the last line.
-Since convolution preserves polyradiality, the convolution will be polyradial, and for simplicity, we will write Thus, we have
+Since convolution preserves polyradiality, the convolution in the last line will be polyradial, and for simplicity, we will write Thus, we have

 where \(\rho_{n,m}\) is as in Equation \eqref{Decomp}.
 Orthogonality now follows by a change to polycylindrical coordinates.
 The formula for the eigenvalue follows by setting \(n=m\):